slowriot/libtelegram/README.md

 You decide in which style you would prefer to write your next bot!

 # Advanced usage #
+#### Switching between polling and CGI ####
+In order to use CGI, you must set a webhook; a helper script, `set_webhook.sh` is provided for your convenience.
+It takes two arguments - the API key, and the full https URL of your endpoint.
+However, if switching back to polling, don't forget to unset the webhook or you won't receive polling updates!
+To unset the webhook, just call the script with no second argument.

 #### One-way bots and partial usage ####
 There's no requirement to use both the sender and receiver components.
 If you'd like to make a bot that only sends, then you don't need to use the listener in